Ray DiPalma told me something recently, over the phone, that

 Recapitulations, subverted calibrations, drifting rhythms,

-Aimless tracings, slogans, requisite materials, hybrids,
+Aimless tracings, slogans, requisite materials, hybrids, puzzles,

-Penalties, nuances, seductive myths, targets, elegant
+Penalties, nuances, seductive myths, targets, elegant solutions,

-Adornments, disparate etymologies, routines, cavalier
+Adornments, disparate etymologies, routines, cavalier methods,

-Complex interpretations, jargons, weird polarities, chosen
+Complex interpretations, jargons, weird polarities, chosen dialects,

 Melancholias, bravura caprices, abbreviations, masquerades

 The subtitle of this collection is Journals and Daybooks 1998--2008, and the journal-day book framework really allows DiPalma to showcase the astounding eclecticism and erudition he brings to his work.
-A meticulous attention to language has always been central to DiPalma’s writing, and a macaronic spirit inhabits The Ancient Use of Stone (no surprise, really: he has corrected my Latin—with which, like most Catholic schoolboys, I have a fading familiarity—and I know Ray’s first language was Italian).
+A meticulous attention to language has always been central to DiPalma’s writing, and a macaronic spirit inhabits The Ancient Use of Stone (no surprise, really: he has corrected my Latin—with which, like most one-time Catholic schoolboys, I have a fading familiarity—and I know Ray’s first language was Italian).

-[above: DiPalma in the '70s]
+[photo: DiPalma in the '70s]

 Forest and Cave